-Guardianship and Incompetency – Durham Guardianship Lawyers
+Guardianship and Incompetency

 Guardianship is sometimes necessary when a person has become unable to manage their own affairs.
 Our Guardianship Lawyers help people all the time with this important task.

-Powers of Attorney and Guardianship – Guardianship Lawyers
+Powers of Attorney and Guardianship

-It is a great idea to execute a power of attorney and other documents related to personal, financial, and medical matters well in advance of an actual need for such documents to protect and make sure your wishes are followed in the event you are not able attend to your affairs.
+It is a great idea to execute a power of attorney and other documents related to personal, financial, and medical matters well in advance of an actual need for such documents to protect and make sure your wishes are followed in the event you are not able to attend to your affairs.
 We help our clients in Durham, Raleigh, Sanford, and elsewhere in North Carolina with these documents.

 You have to be competent to execute a power of attorney, whether it be a financial power of attorney, medical power of attorney, or a durable general power of attorney.
-If you become incompetent down the road and you do not have a durable power of attorney, it could be necessary for an incompetency petition to be filed so that the Court can appointed a guardian to manage your affairs.
+If you become incompetent down the road and you do not have a durable power of attorney, it could be necessary for an incompetency petition to be filed so that the Court can be appointed a guardian to manage your affairs.
 Even if you do have a durable power of attorney, you may still need to be declared incompetent if you are mismanaging your own affairs or not complying with medical treatment necessary to preserve your life.
 However, a power of attorney can act to limit the need for a Guardianship or if a Guardianship is necessary, the Durable Power of Attorney may act to limit the ongoing costs of a guardianship.

 In order to appoint a guardian, the Clerk has to first figure out whether someone is competent or not.
-Incompetency is a legal determination, and requires either the Clerk or a jury.
+Incompetency is a legal determination and requires either the Clerk or a jury.
 A Guardian ad Litem is a person that is disinterested that can advocate for the person being declared incompetent and must report to the Clerk what is in the person’s best interest.

 Evidence such as medical affidavits may be necessary to determine whether one is competent to handle affairs.
 A determination of incompetency requires two findings: (1) the person lacks sufficient capacity to manage his or her affairs or to make or communicate important decisions regarding his or her person, family or property, and (2) the person’s lack of capacity is due to mental illness, mental retardation, senility, injury, or some similar cause or condition.